jkd2021/audience-segment-match-api/readme.md

 - all words are assumed to be included in the model's vocabulary
 - use the mean value of all word vectors in a segment to represent the segment in high-dimension space
 - use cosine similarity to calculate matching confidences among segments
+- use a threshold of 0.75 to identify unmatched cases

 ## Issues